 - 3.1.1 The expected programme of site development where arboricultural input is required is as follows:

 1. Pre commencement meeting

-2. Installation of protective fencing
+2. Proposed tree works

-3. Demolition of the garage
+3. Installation of protective fencing

-4. Excavation of foundations
+4. Demolition of the existing

 5. Erection of main build

 6. Removal of tree protection measures